xxlillusionlxx/UMassComplete/README.md

   Delivery Food Listings - each listing includes hours of operation as well as their phone number. <br>
   Cab Listings - each listing includes hours of operation as well as their phone number. <br>
   Bus Schedules - click on the schedule you want, it brings you to a zoomable image of the schedule.
 Everything available   offline for anyone who keeps 3G/WiFi off to save battery <br>
-  Restaurant Listings - each listing includes the restaurant name, location, and phone number Listing for best bathrooms on campus<br>
+  Restaurant Listings - each listing includes the restaurant name, location, and phone number<br>
+  Listing for best bathrooms on campus<br>
   Links to the most used UMass resources: Spire, UMail, and Moodle <br>
   Link to UMass Reddit<br>